Maria massacre: Retribution

-Governor Gawler commissioned Major O'Halloran to investigate further and his party left Adelaide on 15 August.
-Reinforcements were called for and on 22 August, O'Halloran left Goolwa with a mounted troop, including Alexander Tolmer, Captain Henry Nixon, Charles Bonney, and Pullen.
+After reading Pullen's report, Governor Gawler commissioned Major O'Halloran to investigate further and his party left Adelaide on 15 August 1840.
+Reinforcements were called for and on 22 August, O'Halloran left Goolwa (then known as "the Elbow") with a mounted troop, including Alexander Tolmer, Captain Henry Nixon, Charles Bonney, and Pullen.
+The party consisted of 12 police, 11 sailors and three Aboriginal people from Encounter Bay.
+Gawler's instructions were "...when to your conviction you have identified any number, not exceeding three, of the actual murderers...you will there explain to the blacks the nature of your conduct... and you will deliberately and formally cause sentence of death to be executed by shooting or hanging".
 They followed the coast, while boats sailed parallel.
-On 23 August the force ran into a number of Aboriginal Australians and rounded up 13 men, two boys, and 50 women and children.
+On 23 August the force ran into a number of Aboriginal people and rounded up 13 men, two boys, and 50 women and children, a total of 65.
 O'Halloran shackled the men and set the others free, though they remained nearby voluntarily.

-In his report, O'Halloran stated that his captives yielded up the man who had killed a whaler named Roach some two years previously, and pointed out where one of the Maria murderers could be found.
-O'Halloran pronounced a death sentence on them.
-Two Aboriginal Australians who tried to escape by swimming were shot and wounded.
-Maria's log-book was recovered in one of their wurleys, as were numerous articles of clothing, some blood-stained, and other incriminating evidence.
-At 3.00pm on 25 August, the two condemned men were summarily hanged from sheaoaks near the graves.
+In the course of rounding them up, three Aboriginal men were killed, while an unrecorded number were wounded when attempting to flee.
+Maria's log-book was recovered in one of their wurleys, as were numerous articles of clothing, some blood-stained, and other incriminating evidence, including some silver spoons.
+On 24 August, Two Aboriginal men who were identified as being complicit in the killings tried to escape by swimming and were shot and wounded (or "shot down").